Special Report - In the heart of U.S. opioid epidemic, help finds mother and baby

 “All newborns are extremely vulnerable,” the memo says, “as 100% of their livelihood is dependent upon their caregivers.”

-At the hospital, Yeager was among the first to be offered entry into West Virginia’s pilot program, which began in October 2014.
-To enrol, she had to sign Kennedy over to state custody.
-If both baby and mother successfully completed the program, the social worker promised, Yeager would get Kennedy back.
+At the hospital, Yeager was among the first to be offered entry into West Virginia’s pilot programme, which began in October 2014.
+To enroll, she had to sign Kennedy over to state custody.
+If both baby and mother successfully completed the programme, the social worker promised, Yeager would get Kennedy back.

 “A CRISIS RIGHT HERE”